Pokemon3108/job-search/Readme.md

 - create-table.sql - will create tables and enums in database job_search
 - fill-table.sql - will fill job_search tables with some content, such as country catalog, specializations, etc.
+- permission-user.sql - will give permission to user

+___

+## Web

+Application context is /main
 ___
 ## Testing